around the world that are dedicated to the men of the 91st BG

 tennessc.gif (8220 bytes)

-Memphis Belle - Memphis, Tennessee, U.S.A.
+Memphis Belle - Memphis Tennessee, USA

 The Memphis Belle is the property of the U. S. Air Force Museum, Wright Patterson AFB in Dayton Ohio.
 The aircraft is being relocated to the U. S. Air Force Museum in 2005.
+A historical plaque, placed near the aircraft, has been dedicated to the airmen of the 91st Bomb Group.

-usf2.gif (10730 bytes) Arlington National Cemetery - Washington, D.C.
+Arlington National Cemetery - Washington, DC

 This plaque is located in the Trophy Room behind the Tomb of the Unknowns.
-Thanks Whit
+Thanks Whit for the photo.

-greatbrf2.gif (9780 bytes) Prop Memorial - Bassingbourn, England
+Prop Memorial - Bassingbourn, England

-greatbrf2.gif (9780 bytes) Dedicated to the Airmen - Bassingbourn, England
+Dedicated to the Airmen - Bassingbourn, England

-A plaque that describes the history regarding the airmen of the 91st Bomb Group stationed at the Bassingbourn Air Base during W.W.II and is dedicated to them.
+A plaque that describes the history regarding the airmen of the 91st Bomb Group stationed at the Bassingbourn Air Base during WWII and is dedicated to them.
 This plaque is located with the Prop Memorial.

-ohioc.gif (7596 bytes) Shoo Shoo (Shoo) Baby - Dayton, Ohio, U.S.A.
+Shoo Shoo (Shoo) Baby - Dayton, Ohio, USA

 Shoo Shoo Baby is located at the Air Force Museum, Wright Patterson AFB in Dayton, Ohio.
 This plaque is located in the Radio Room of Shoo Shoo Baby.
 It was donated by the Eastern Division of the 91st Bomb Group Memorial Association.
 The Plaque reads: